Stardust (Willie Nelson album): Contemporary reviews

 New Times wrote: "In Texas, some folks swear that Willie could sing "The Star-Spangled Banner" and make it sound soulful.
 This collection of hoary old standards is the next best thing to testing that proposition directly."
-Orange Coast praised Nelson's performance of the standards: "Willie Nelson is perhaps the finest male singer in country music [...] his phrasing and sense of understated drama have caused him to be compared with the best jazz singers.
-Now he's released an album of old pop standards, Stardust (Columbia), and you can almost hear the stirrings of an outlaw uprising between the grooves [...] although is definitively no step forward in Nelson's career, it's still a pleasurable showcase of his considerable artistry as a vocalist.
-Plus even though he's dealing with the sophisticated likes of Irving Berlin, George Gershwin, and Kurt Weill, he remains essentially country".
+Orange Coast praised Nelson's performance of the standards: "Willie Nelson is perhaps the finest male singer in country music. [...]
+[H]is phrasing and sense of understated drama have caused him to be compared with the best jazz singers.
+Now he's released an album of old pop standards, Stardust (Columbia), and you can almost hear the stirrings of an outlaw uprising between the grooves. [...]
+[A]lthough it's definitively no step forward in Nelson's career, it's still a pleasurable showcase of his considerable artistry as a vocalist.
+Plus, even though he's dealing with the sophisticated likes of Irving Berlin, George Gershwin, and Kurt Weill, he remains essentially country."

 Village Voice critic Robert Christgau said, "I'm real happy this record exists, not just because Nelson can be a great interpretive singer—his "Moonlight in Vermont" is a revelation—but because he's provided me with ten great popular songs that I've never had much emotional access to."

 Legacy

 Stardust was reissued on compact disc in 1985.
 A 1999 release of the album included the additional tracks "Scarlet Ribbons" and "I Can See Clearly Now".
 In 2008, Columbia Records issued a version of Stardust subtitled 30th Anniversary Legacy Edition.
-The album contained a 16 track bonus disc of standards from Nelson's other albums.
-None of the bonus tracks date to the original Stardust sessions.
+The album contained a 16-track bonus disc of standards from Nelson's other albums.
+None of the bonus tracks date back to the original Stardust sessions.

 For the 35th anniversary of the release, Nelson performed the entire album live with the accompaniment of an orchestra directed by David Campbell in two shows on August 9–10, 2013 at the Hollywood Bowl in Los Angeles, California.
-In December 2014 the induction of Stardust to the Grammy Hall of Fame was announced; the record was included among the 2015 class.
+In December 2014, the induction of Stardust into the Grammy Hall of Fame was announced; the record was included among the 2015 class.